-Fletcher Building boss Ross Taylor shrugs off criticism as shares tank
+If share price was the score card for Fletcher boss Ross Taylor, it's a fail

 The reaction of Fletcher Building's shareholders was emphatic to the dismal news that core first-half profit operating earnings will be about 10 per cent lower than in the previous first half.

-The shares fell as low as $5, their lowest level since February 2009 in the depths of the global financial crisis, and down 55 cents, or almost 10 percent, on Monday's close.
+The shares fell below $5, their lowest level since February 2009 in the depths of the global financial crisis, and down 62 cents, or more than 11 per cent, on Monday's close.

 If the share price was the score card for managing director Ross Taylor, in the top job for almost exactly a year, you'd have to say it's a fail.